Revolt of 1857 UPSC

 Option a – Lotus and Chapatis

-Option c – marching of Sepoys to Delhi’s Red Fort.
+Option c – Sepoys marching to Delhi’s Red Fort

-Which one of the following was not a cause of the revolt of 1857?
+Which of the following was not among the causes of the 1857 revolt?

-(b) The prophecy was that British rule would come to an end on the centenary of the Battle of Plassey on 23rd June 1857.
+(b) Belief that British rule would end on the centenary of the Battle of Plassey

-Option b – The prophecy was that British rule would come to an end on the centenary of the Battle of Plassey on 23rd June 1857.
+Option b – Belief that British rule would end on the centenary of the Battle of Plassey

 (a) Doctrine of Lapse

-Who among the following formulated and implemented the Doctrine of Lapse?
+Who introduced and enforced the Doctrine of Lapse?

 (a) Wellesley